CodeYourFuture/CYF-PD/content/blocks/failing-fast/readme.md

       following the “Crazy 8's” Design Sprint method."
     time: 30
     content: >-
       Form groups of 4 or 5 people.
-Read the problem below and follow the steps below.
+Chose one of the problems below and follow these steps. *If you have time do a second round with the other problem.*

       1. Grab a piece of paper